What Data is Collected by the Scout APM Agent?

 Our agent can be installed safely in HIPAA compliant environments.
 To ensure user data is properly de-identified:

-- Do not add custom context (like reporting the current user in the session).
+- Do not add custom context (like reporting the current user in the session.)

-Email firstname.lastname@example.org with any questions regarding HIPAA.
+Email firstname.lastname@example.org with any questions regarding the installation of Scout in HIPAA compliant environments.

 While our monitoring agents are primarily metric-focused, they can be configured to send personal data if the customer wishes.